templaza/tz_portfolio/README.md

 	- Fix error when install component with Joomla 3.8.x
 	- Fix warning countable of addon in back-end.
 	- Fix error show vote of v2.3.1
 	- Fix error offset css of layout builder with bootstrap 4.
+	- Use SASS instead of CSS.
 	- Compatible with Joomla 4 Alpha 11.

 18/09/2019 - 2.3.1